Formulation of Hypothesis

 (vi) It delimits field of the investigation.

-(vii) It sensitizes the researcher so that he should work selectively, and have very realistic approach to the problem.
+(vii) It sensitizes the researcher so that he should work selectively, and

 (viii) It offers the simple means for collecting evidences for verification.